Spiritdude/ZIM/README.md

    ]
 }
 ```
-and either launch `zim` in the same directory or reference the configuration file:
+and reference the configuration file with `--conf=`:
 ```
 % ls zim.conf
 zim.conf
-% zim server
+% zim --conf=zim.conf server
 - or -
 % zim --conf=/some/where/zim.conf
 ```